Project ideas from Hacker News discussions.

 📝 Discussion Summary (Click to expand)

-2. “Because, like UNIX/Linux itself, worse is better: … Markup is overhead.
-Markdown is the best compromise we know of today that provides just enough structure while imposing very little cognitive load.” – otterley
+2. “Good enough” simplicity The appeal of Markdown lies in minimal friction: plain‑text readability, low barrier to entry, and suitability for AI‑friendly workflows.
+Markdown is the best compromise we know of today that provides just enough structure and typographic capability, while imposing very little cognitive load on the author.” – otterley

 🚀 Project Ideas